 Amara at Paraiso

-Inspired by the marvelous bayside setting, Amara at Paraiso is the restaurant that brings together the bold flavors of Latin America, abundance of coastal ingredients and diversity of South Florida’s food culture.
-The 4,500-square foot indoor-outdoor space was designed by Meyer Davis Studio and takes advantage of the natural beauty of Miami’s coastline for the quintessential waterfront restaurant.
-The warm and welcoming decor makes for a certain level of sophistication, but at the same time the establishment harbors a dynamic energy that flows through the staff and clientele–the true Miami experience.
+Inspired by the marvelous bayside setting, Amara at Paraiso is the restaurant that brings together the bold flavors of Latin America with the abundance of coastal ingredients and diversity of South Florida’s food culture.
+The 4,500-square-foot indoor-outdoor space was designed by Meyer Davis Studio and takes advantage of the natural beauty of Miami’s coastline for the quintessential waterfront restaurant.
+The warm and welcoming decor makes for a certain level of sophistication, but at the same time, the establishment harbors a dynamic atmospheric that flows through the staff and clientele – the true Miami experience.
 Amara at Paraiso takes after owner Michael Schwartz’s ever-growing culinary experience and farm-to-table ethos with a menu that stretches from South American favorites to freshly-caught seafood.

 Located in the architectural gem that is the Biltmore Hotel, Palme d’Or has been one of the heavyweights in Miami’s fine dining scene for quite some time now.
 The establishment is a beacon of elegance, housed in a 1920s-era dining room with elegant décor throughout.
 Led by Chef Philippe Ruiz, Palme d’Or is the longest-running French fine food restaurant in all of Miami and puts forth an excellent menu of culinary delights with an award-winning fine wine list to boot.
 In addition to the exquisite plates, the acclaimed diner astonishes in both its spectacular presentation and exceptional service.
 Aside from a long list of bespoke à la carte choices, the chef offers a six-course prix fixe experience and a nine-course tasting menu.